boolean-algebra

 Consider the general form:

-In this expression, each term within the parentheses—like $(A + B)$—is a "sum term."
-These individual sum terms are then "multiplied" (logically ANDed) together to produce the final output, $Y$.
+In this expression, each term within the parentheses—like (A+B)(A + B)—is a “sum term.”
+These individual sum terms are then “multiplied” (logically ANDed) together to produce the final output, YY.

 OR Gate Component